Table of Contents

 Check out our best bets for Monday Night Football:

-- Jacory Croskey-Merritt over 45.5 rushing yards (-110)
+- Ashton Jeanty over 61.5 rushing yards (-110)

 If this interests you, then check out our best NFL parlays of the week.
-We also have weekly College Football parlays, as well..
+We also have weekly College Football parlays, as well.

 Monday Night Football Song